anthello147/passwds-gen/README.md

 ## Building from source

 #### Windows:
-Note: If you are building on a 32-bit machine, replace "Program Files" with "Program Files (x86)" in the following instructions.
+Note: In the following instructions, replace "Program Files" with "Program Files (x86)" for 32-bit machines.

 At the command-line, change your working directory to the location of the downloaded source code (replace `C:\Users\foobar\Downloads` with the location of your downloaded source code):
 ```commandline